joaomarcosrs/joaomarcosrs/README.md

 👋 Hey there!

 #### About Me!
-🔭 Python developer with background in backend development.
-History of building and implementing web applications using the Django and Flask frameworks, as well as building APIs using the REST.
-Ability to integrate with databases, SQL and NoSQL, using both Django's own ORM and implementing the SQL Alchemy module together with Flask.

-Experience with software development in proprietary cloud environments, as well as smaller implementations on Google Cloud Platform, including environment management, data storage and application containerisation using Docker.
-Adept at software development best practices, including version control with Git and CI/CD processes to ensure quality and efficiency in project delivery.
+🔭 Software Engineer with experience in Python back-end development, specializing in the design and implementation of web applications, RESTful APIs, and automation systems using frameworks like Django and Flask.
+Proven ability to deliver scalable solutions across diverse domains, including telecom, internal project management platforms, and Video on Demand services, all deployed in Dockerized environments with CI/CD pipelines using GitLab CI.
+In addition to enterprise software projects, actively engaged in independent Machine Learning and Computer Vision initiatives, including experimentation with LLMs (e.g., LLaMA) and deep learning architectures such as EfficientNet for classification.
+Skilled in SQL and NoSQL databases, data cleaning and transformation (ETL), and exploratory data analysis.
+Familiar with software development in proprietary cloud environments, adhering to best practices in version control (Git), containerization (Docker), and continuous integration/delivery (CI/CD) to ensure quality and performance in every stage of the development lifecycle.

 <br>